 Building Inclusive Financial Systems

-The Aspen Institute Financial Security Program sees Building Inclusive Financial Systems as a critical strategy for the United States to maximize the financial security of all its citizens.
+The Aspen Institute Financial Security Program sees Building Inclusive Financial Systems as a critical global strategy to maximize the financial security for all.

-The United States federal government has yet to establish such a domestic initiative, despite having both a long history of supporting the financial inclusion initiatives of other countries, and a vibrant array of American organizations, academics, companies, and professionals who, collectively, comprise a robust “financial inclusion” field.
+In the United States, the Federal Government has yet to establish such a domestic initiative, despite having both a long history of supporting financial inclusion initiatives globally, and a vibrant array of American organizations, academics, companies, and professionals who, collectively, comprise a robust “financial inclusion” field.

-What’s needed is a shared framework to guide innovators, regulators, and advocates collaboratively towards a common set of goals.
-Such a framework would leverage the knowledge base around financial inclusion to ensure that inclusion is fundamental to – rather than an afterthought of – the design of the American financial system.
+What’s needed is a shared, global framework to guide innovators, regulators, and advocates collaboratively towards a common set of goals.
+Such a framework would leverage the global knowledge base around financial inclusion, leveraging lessons from other countries on the opportunity of new technologies to leapfrog old methods to advance access, usage, and last-mile connectivity and lessons from the US and Europe on regulatory frameworks and consumer protection.
+This will ensure that inclusion is fundamental to – rather than an afterthought of – the design of financial systems.